7 Household Items That Should Never Be Flushed Down the Toilet

 Key Takeaways

-- Do not flush certain things in the bathroom because they could block the drain or the damage of sewer lines.
+- Do not flush certain things into the toilet because they can cause blockages in the drain, or cause the damage of sewer lines.

 - Baby wipes